repon-developer/shipqora/readme.txt

 == Description ==

-ShipQora is an all-in-one shipping solution for WooCommerce.
+**ShipQora** is an all-in-one shipping solution for WooCommerce.
 It gives store owners rule-based control over shipping methods, shipping costs, and payment method visibility — without writing custom code.

-Instead of relying on WooCommerce's built-in shipping settings alone, ShipQora lets you build rules that combine selected shipping methods with configurable conditions.
-When a rule's conditions are met, ShipQora applies the feature you've configured: hiding a shipping method, adjusting its cost, or restricting payment options.
+Instead of relying on WooCommerce's built-in shipping settings alone, **ShipQora** lets you build rules that combine selected shipping methods with configurable conditions.
+When a rule's conditions are met, **ShipQora** applies the feature you've configured: hiding a shipping method, adjusting its cost, or restricting payment options.

+**ShipQora** offers flexible **Table Rates Shipping** rules to fit any store setup.
+Whether you need **Weight Based Shipping**, **Quantity Based Shipping**, or **Volume Based Shipping**, **ShipQora** gives you full control over how rates are calculated at checkout.

-With ShipQora you can:
+**With ShipQora you can:**

+* Set up **Table Rates Shipping** using cart totals, item quantities, weight, or volume
+* Create dynamic **Weight Based Shipping** rates with custom weight brackets
+* Charge **Quantity Based Shipping** fees based on item count
+* Calculate **Volume Based Shipping** costs for bulky or oversized products
 * Hide selected shipping methods when specific conditions are met
-* Ensure priority shipping methods take precedence by hiding other methods when they're available
+* Ensure priority shipping methods take precedence by hiding other methods when available
-* Calculate shipping costs dynamically based on cart total, item count, weight, or volume
 * Apply product-specific shipping costs to selected shipping methods
-* Increase, decrease, or override shipping costs based on your own rules
+* Increase, decrease, or override shipping costs based on custom rules
-* Hide payment methods according to configured conditions
+* Hide payment methods (like Cash on Delivery) according to cart conditions

 Each rule follows the same simple structure: select the shipping methods the rule applies to, set the conditions that should trigger it, and choose the feature you want applied.
 This makes it possible to build precise, store-specific shipping logic without editing theme or plugin code.

-ShipQora is built for WooCommerce store owners who need more control over checkout shipping and payment options than WooCommerce's default settings provide — whether that's hiding methods for certain order types, pricing shipping dynamically based on cart contents, or limiting payment options under specific conditions.
+**ShipQora** is built for WooCommerce store owners who need more control over checkout shipping and payment options than WooCommerce's default settings provide — whether that's hiding methods for certain order types, pricing shipping dynamically based on cart contents, or limiting payment options under specific conditions.

+## 🌟 Key Features
+**1. Advanced Conditional Table Rate Shipping**
+Build precise shipping rate matrices that adjust based on what's in the cart:

+* **Weight-Based Shipping:** Set custom weight brackets or per-unit weight fees (e.g., $5 for 0–2 kg, $10 for 2–5 kg).
+* **Quantity-Based Shipping:** Charge tiered delivery fees based on total item count.
+* **Volume-Based Shipping:** Calculate shipping costs based on total package volume for bulky or oversized products.
+* **Cart Subtotal Rates:** Adjust rates automatically depending on total order value.

+**2. Hide Unwanted Shipping & Payment Methods**

+* **Hide Specific Shipping Methods:** Automatically hide shipping options when specific conditions are met (e.g., hide Flat Rate when Free Shipping is active).
+* **Priority Shipping Override:** Display only your preferred shipping method when available, automatically hiding all secondary options.
+* **Conditional Payment Hiding:** Limit or hide payment methods like **Cash on Delivery (COD)** based on cart weight, total, or specific items.

+**3. Conditional Dynamic Cost Adjustments & Fee Overrides**

+* **Product-Specific Costs:** Add extra handling or shipping fees when heavy or delicate products are added to the cart.
+* **Fee Rules:** Increase, discount, or override default shipping prices dynamically at checkout.

-== Features ==
+## Features

-= Hide Selected Shipping Methods =
+## Hide Selected Shipping Methods

 Hide specific shipping methods when your configured conditions are met.
 This gives you precise control over which delivery options customers see at checkout, so you're not stuck showing shipping methods that don't make sense for a given order.

-= Hide Other Shipping Methods =
+## Hide Other Shipping Methods

 Select the shipping method(s) that should take precedence.
-When your selected shipping method(s) are available on the checkout page, ShipQora hides the other available shipping methods.
+When your selected shipping method(s) are available on the checkout page, **ShipQora** hides the other available shipping methods.

 This is useful when you want a specific shipping method to be the customer's only visible option whenever it's available, without manually disabling every alternative method.

 **Example use case:** When a premium or preferred shipping method is available for an order, hide the remaining shipping options so customers only see the one you want to highlight.

-= Cart-Based Shipping Cost =
+## Cart-Based Shipping Cost

-Calculate shipping costs dynamically based on values from the customer's cart.
-ShipQora currently supports calculating shipping costs using:
+Calculate shipping costs dynamically based on values from the customer's cart. **ShipQora** currently supports calculating shipping costs using:

 * Cart total
 * Item count